Are you interested in becoming an aspiring IBCLC of color?

 We are dedicated to increasing the presence of Black and Brown lactation professionals and IBCLCs in your community.
 Join our Facebook group to learn what a lactation professional is and how to begin the journey to becoming an IBCLC of color.

-Need to expand your skills with breastfeeding ?
-Most Birth & Postpartum Doula trainings offer minimal and basic training on breast and chest feedig support.
+Most birth & postpartum doula trainings offer minimal and basic training on breast and chest feedig support.
 Are you a birth worker looking to provide better breastfeeding support to your clients after birth?
 Then this community lactation education is for you.
 This workshsop is for doulas or perinatal community health workers and/or anyone who has a passion for advocating for human milk for human babees.
-This workshop will to enhance your skills and knowledge of lactogenesis by understanding how birth affects the initiation of the first latch, recognizing complications early, optimal positioning and latch techniques, alternatives to feeding a babee, preserving the breastfeeding relationship and when to refer a newborn for help, ASAP!
+This workshop will to enhance your skills and knowledge of lactogenesis by understanding how birth affects the initiation of the first latch, recognizing complications early, optimal positioning and latch techniques, alternatives to feeding a babee, preserving the breastfeeding relationship and when to refer a newborn for help.

 Impact of Birth on Breastfeeding